vanniktech/gradle-maven-publish-plugin/docs/what.md

     ```groovy
     import com.vanniktech.maven.publish.KotlinMultiplatform
     import com.vanniktech.maven.publish.JavadocJar
+    import com.vanniktech.maven.publish.SourcesJar

     mavenPublishing {
+      configure(new KotlinMultiplatform(
-      // the parameter configures the -javadoc artifact, possible values:
+        // the first parameter configures the -javadoc artifact, possible values:
         // - `JavadocJar.None()` don't publish this artifact
         // - `JavadocJar.Empty()` publish an empty jar
         // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
-      // the second whether to publish a sources jar
+        // - `SourcesJar.Sources()` publish the sources
+        new SourcesJar.Sources(),
-      // the third parameters configures which Android library variants to publish if this project has an Android target
+        // configure which Android library variants to publish if this project has an Android target
         // defaults to "release" when using the main plugin and nothing for the base plugin
-      configure(new KotlinMultiplatform(new JavadocJar.Dokka("dokkaHtml"), true, ["debug", "release"]))
+        ["debug", "release"]
+      ))
     }
     ```